pmelsted/bifrost/README.md

 ## Requirements

-If you intend to install Bifrost using Homebrew, you can directly go to Section [Installation](#installation).
+If you intend to install Bifrost using Bioconda or Homebrew, you can directly go to Section [Installation](#installation).

 * 64 bits POSIX-compliant operating system
 * C++11 capable compiler: